4 Geometry operations

 Figure 4.17: Western US and Texas

-4.3.8 Type transformations
+4.2.8 Type transformations

-Transformation of geometries, from one type to another, also known as “geometry casting”, is often required to facilitate spatial analysis.
-Eithyer the geopandas or the shapely packages can be used for geometry casting, depending on the type of transformation.
-The exact expression(s) depend on the specific transformation we are interested in.
-In general, you need to figure out the required input of the respective construstor function according to the “destination” geometry (e.g., shapely.LineString, etc.), then reshape the input of the “source” geometry into the right form to be passed to that function.
+In general, you need to figure out the required input of the respective constructor function according to the ‘destination’ geometry (e.g., shapely.LineString, etc.), then reshape the input of the source geometry into the right form to be passed to that function.
 Or, when available, you can use a wrapper from geopandas.

 multipoint = shapely.MultiPoint([(1,1), (3,3), (5,1)])